Modules

 Notes

-The data is converted to an unsigned 8-bit integer array (np.uint8
+The data is converted to an unsigned 8-bit array (np.uint8), backed by

 Source code in src/action_rules/action_rules.py

-fit(data, stable_attributes, flexible_attributes, target, target_undesired_state, target_desired_state, use_sparse_matrix=False, use_gpu=False)
+fit(data, stable_attributes, flexible_attributes, target, target_undesired_state, target_desired_state, use_sparse_matrix=False, use_gpu=False, **kwargs)

 ¶